 It is advisable to try and keep your chain off the ground when locking up, as this can help prevent a hammer attack.
 With nothing to smash it against, it will be difficult to break.
 Opting for a shorter chain that’s just long enough with no slack will help here.
 Although, a longer chain can be more useful when away from home and struggling to find something to chain too.

-Chose carefully where on your bike you thread your chain, though the wheels is an obvious choice, but they can often be removed fairly quickly, especially the front.
+Chose carefully where on your bike you thread your chain, though the wheels are an obvious choice, they can often be removed fairly quickly, especially the front.
 With a van handy, a bike with one wheel is still worth the effort of pinching.
 See if you can thread the chain through the frame, behind the downpipes or even over the seat.
 Otherwise, look at the Pragmasis Anti-Pinch Pin, a solid bar that can be threaded through your bikes frame or hollow axle and then chained to at each end.

 A chain will only ever be as effective as what you chain your bike too.
-Simply threading it through a wheel and leaving it on the floor will be no more effective than a Disc Lock and leave you wide open to a skate board of van attack.
+Simply threading it through a wheel and leaving it on the floor will be no more effective than a Disc Lock and leave you wide open to a skateboard of van attack.
 Similarly, if you wrap your chain around some flimsy railings that can be cut with bolt croppers or freeze attacked, you’re still no better off.
 At home install a Ground Anchor (see below) to thread your chain through.
-When away from home try to find some thick railings, fence/sign post or similar.
+When away from home try to find some thick railings, fence/signpost or similar.
 It’s good to see some solo motorcycle bays in London now have ground anchors and dedicated rails to chain to.

 If you can’t find anything to chain to, thread your chain through the chain of a neighbouring bike parked up.

 If you really can’t find anything to chain your bike to, thread your chain through the chain of a neighbouring bike parked up.
 Until the other rider leaves, the two bikes chained together will be very difficult to carry away.
-The Lock2Lock scheme is actively promoting this tactic and have stickers to put on your bike to encourage it.
+The Lock2Lock scheme is actively promoting this tactic and has stickers to put on your bike to encourage it.

 One popular way to negate having to carry around a heavy chain is to leave a second chain at work.
-Besides doubling your outlay, the big problem here is a dedicated thief who has spotted your bike may tamper with your work chain at night, so that he can have an easy time stealing your bike in the morning.
+Besides doubling your outlay, the big problem here is a dedicated thief who has spotted your bike may tamper with your work chain at night so that he can have an easy time stealing your bike in the morning.
 They may weaken or partly cut the chain underneath the sleeve or even just fill your padlock with Superglue preventing you even chaining up your bike!
 I’ve heard of a London biker who keeps a Superglue solvent under his seat after witnessing this.

 Ground anchors are essentially something solid to thread your security chain through making it impossible to carry away your bike.
 Highly recommended for securing your bike at home.
 They generally come in two flavours, a metal ring that is bolted to the ground (or wall) or a U-shaped tube that is sunken into the concrete and is flush with the floor.

-The bolted variety are good if you already have concrete down or only have a solid wall to bolt to.
+The bolted variety is good if you already have concrete down or only have a solid wall to bolt to.
 They generally use RawlBolts that expand when tightened or resin to bond bolts solid with concrete, and in both cases ball bearing are hammered into the bolt heads to prevent them being undone afterwards.
-The disadvantage with this type, is they could still potentially be attacked with power tools.
+The disadvantage with this type is they could still potentially be attacked with power tools.

-The sunken variety obviously require more installation work, i.e. a big hole and pile of fresh concrete, but have the advantage of being flush with the ground so can be ridden over easily and are near impossible to attack.
+The sunken variety obviously requires more installation work, i.e. a big hole and pile of fresh concrete, but have the advantage of being flush with the ground so can be ridden over easily and are near impossible to attack.

 Vehicle Tracking Devices